MM-cyi/PySWASH/README.md

 # About the tool

 The package is under developement, and there still is a ample room for improvement.
 Please report bugs or problems.
 There is a brief user manual available, explaining the logics of the coding and processing.

+## Manual

+Before start using the tool, I suggest to read the manual especially part "3.5 Dictionary".
+The manual contains anexes.

+# Misc.
-Both code and manual where produced in late 2020, while listening at https://youtu.be/9Ri7TcukAJ8
+Both code and manual where produced in late 2020, while listening at https://youtu.be/9Ri7TcukAJ8, https://youtu.be/_qdFXMBt73w, https://youtu.be/VqabEZ2uhLE, https://youtu.be/iyR9o_Q-LiM (just to mention a few)